 What’s the best-selling Japanese car of all time?

-The latest generation, revealed in 2018, continues to be a popular choice for car buyers across the world.
+The latest generation, introduced in 2018, remains a popular choice among car buyers worldwide.

 What’s the most expensive Japanese vehicle ever sold?

-The Toyota 2000GT is the most expensive Japanese car ever sold at auction.
+The Toyota 2000GT (tuned by Carroll Shelby) is the most expensive Japanese car ever sold at auction.
 On March 5th, 2022, one of the three Toyota-Shelby 2000GTs was sold for $2,535,000 at Gooding & Company’s Amelia Island auction.

 Read More